By Dr. Mercola

 Could Water Pollution Put Olympic Competitors at Risk?

-In related news, sailors and rowers have been warned about the extreme pollution levels in Rio waters, where the Olympic Games will be held next year.
+In related news, sailors and rowers have been warned about the extreme pollution levels in Rio waters.
 According to reports, pollution levels here are "equivalent to raw sewage."
 As noted by Reuters:18

 "Tests commissioned by the Associated Press found levels of disease-causing viruses as much as 1.7 million times the level that would be considered hazardous on a Southern California beach."